insanoid/Apple-Store-Reserve-Monitor/README.md

 # Apple Store Reserve Monitor

-### Supports all iPhones, iPads, and Apple Watch (Including iPhone 11 Pro, iPhone 11, iPad 11 Pro, iPad Air 2019)
+## Supports all iPhone, iPad, and Apple Watch
+#### Including iPhone 11 Pro, iPhone 11, iPad 11 Pro, iPad Air 2019

 - A script to monitor status of the iPhone/iPad/Watch availability in a given country.
 - Configuration file to filter by country, device type, models number, carriers, and stores.